-The placement of these matching capacitances are critical.
-The recommended spacing for ADL5606 matching is provided in the product data sheet for three frequency bands: 1960 MHz, 2140 MHz, and 2630 MHz.
-For this application, the recommended spacing used was for the 2630 MHz operation.
+The placement of these matching capacitors are critical and is shown in Figure 3.
+The recommended spacing for ADL5606 matching is provided in the product data sheet for the same three frequency bands: 1960 MHz, 2140 MHz, and 2630 MHz.
+Again, for this application, the recommended spacing used was for the 2630 MHz operation.
 This was further optimized from simulations in Advanced Design System (ADS) for the desired 2400 MHz operation.
 Results from simulation gave 117 mils for the input matching length and 113 mils for the output matching length.
 The component spacing is referenced from the center of the matching component to the edge of the ADL5606.

-The input signal is filtrated by this bandpass filter and centers it at 2450 MHz with a 100 MHz bandwidth of operation.
-Figure 2 shows the electrical performance of the bandpass filter.
+The input signal is filtrated by this bandpass filter centered at 2450 MHz with a 100 MHz bandwidth of operation.
+Figure 4 shows the electrical performance of the bandpass filter.

 It has a frequency of operation from 2400 MHz to 2500 MHz, return loss of 1.5 dB maximum and return loss of 9.5 dB maximum.
-The input power to the bandpass filter is at 2 W maximum.
+The maximum input power to the bandpass filter is 2 W.